SDGforskning/sdg-strings/SDG01_query_action_WoS.md

 ##### Phrase 1:

-*action : policy/risk reduction*
+*Action : policy/risk reduction*
-*general structure: action + disaster + vulnerable groups
+*The basic structure is as follows:: action + disaster + vulnerable groups

 Inclusion of `vulnerab*` here will pick up publications discussing the livelihood vulnerability index.